isomerpages/moe-xingnanpri/_parents/AY 2025 P1 Administrative matters.md

 <p>Dear Parents/Guardians,</p>
 <p>Kindly review the table below to complete the necessary administrative
 tasks for your child's/ward's administrative matters.
-Please note that all tasks labeled as "Required" in the remarks column must be submitted.</p>
+Please note that all tasks labeled as "Required" in the remarks column must be submitted by 30th October 2024.</p>
 <p>If you require additional information, please do not hesitate to contact
 the school administrative office.</p>
 <table style="minWidth: 100px">